 Making friends in a new country can be hard.
 Here are 6 handy tips to help you make new friends and connections when you move to Portugal.

 Making friends in a new job or hobby group is already hard for most of us.
 Moving to a new country with a completely new language and no current connections?
 That takes on a whole new level of difficulty when it comes to meeting people.
+First, you want to search for property for sale in Portugal.
+Then we have some tips for once you make the move.

 However hard it is, making new connections in your new home is really important, and will eventually enhance your experience in Portugal.
 So how do you get started making new buddies in your brand new home?